underdogg-forks/flarebase/README.md

 Perhaps the best and easiest way to understand how it function is to follow a concrete example.
 Below I will describe how the replay action is used in the case of a user edit.

 ##### Creating a replay-able audit log entry
-1. The operator (human) click on the link to edit the entry of a user, say ID #3, the URL would look something like this *http://lesk/admin/users/3/edit*.
+1. The operator (human) click on the link to edit the entry of a user, say ID #3, the URL would look something like this *http://lesk/admin/staff/3/edit*.
 2. The controller *UsersController* and it's function *edit* are invoked.
-The *edit* function prepares the data that will be displayed and edited then pass it all the the view *admin.users.edit*.
-Note that in the *edit* function an audit log entry is created stating that the operator initiated the edition of the user.
+The *edit* function prepares the data that will be displayed and edited then pass it all the the view *admin.staff.edit*.
+Note that in the *edit* function an audit log entry is created stating that the operator initiated the edition of the staff.
 This is just a simple audit log entry that does not save any *attributes* or sets the *replay_route*, it is there simply for audit purposes.
 3. The view is built and returned to the operator to see in his browser.
 4. The operator makes the changes that are required and submits the form.
 5. The controller *UsersController* and it's function *update* are invoked.
 As expected *update* function will capture the data and update the user's record in the database, but it will also create an audit log entry that can be replayed.
 Here are the steps required in details: